petitoff/note-app-api/README.md

 Notatnik API to prosty serwer REST API, który pozwala na tworzenie, odczytywanie, aktualizowanie i usuwanie notatek.
 Projekt został stworzony w Node.js z wykorzystaniem frameworka Express oraz bazy danych PostgreSQL.

+## PostgreSQL URI in `db.js`

+I have intentionally placed the `Secret type: PostgreSQL URI` in the `db.js` file to allow anyone to easily use and clone this project.
+This decision was made to simplify the setup process and allow for greater accessibility.

+**Please note**: Although this approach makes it easier to get started with the project, it may have potential security risks.
+Make sure you understand the implications of exposing sensitive information like connection strings in your project files, and consider implementing proper security measures when deploying the project to a production environment.

 ## Funkcjonalności

 - Dodawanie nowych notatek